wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v14.1.5 - 15.08.2023 =
+* Update: Compatibility with WordPress v6.3
+* Bugfix: Resolved compatibility issue between custom post types and WP Statistics MiniChart plugin.
+* Bugfix: Included sub-page ID parameter within the pages-chart component for enhanced functionality.
+* Development: Introduced a new filter, `wp_statistics_report_email_receivers`, to facilitate customization of report email recipients.
+* Development: Implemented an exclusion to the hit response for improved debugging capabilities.

 = v14.1.4 - 26.07.2023 =
 * Bugfix: Fixed an issue with deprecated WhichBrowser Useragent in PHP v8.2.
 * Bugfix: Resolved a bug preventing storage of long URIs in the Pages Table.